vg11072001/vg11072001/README.md

 * Fully leveraging coding and problem-solving in Machine Learning, Deep Learning, and Transformer pipelines.

-Open to exchange worries like *"Why is this code taking too long to run?"*.
+Open to exchange worries like *"Why is this model code taking too long to train?"*.

 ---